Building an excellent score will take longer — but it’s within your reach. All it takes is dedication and sticking to good spending habits.

 If you apply for new credit too often.
 Your credit score can be negatively affected by credit-check inquiries, which happen every time you apply for a new credit card or loan.

-If you apply for too many credit products, the credit bureaus may think you're in danger of overspending on your existing accounts and are desperate for more credit.
+If you apply for too many credit products (a risk with credit card churning), the credit bureaus may think you're in danger of overspending on your existing accounts and are desperate for more credit.
 This is considered risky consumer behavior and will result in your credit score dropping.